Virginia’s Innovation Dashboard

 Tracking Virginia's Innovation Economy

 Welcome to the Commonwealth Innovation and Entrepreneurship Measurement System (IEMS), a web-based portal that uses key metrics and outcomes to track the performance of Virginia’s innovation economy.
 Innovation is widely recognized as the premier path to economic expansion both domestically and globally – and it is clear that an important driver of innovation in our domestic economy are entrepreneurs of emerging, high-growth technology companies.
 According to a Kauffman Foundation report: “Entrepreneurial ecosystems are becoming recognized as a way to stimulate economic growth, innovation, and social change.
 Their implementation is gaining momentum across the United States and other parts of the world as their benefits are recognized.”
 (Kauffman, http://www.kauffman.org/key-issues/job-creation-and-the-economy).

 The IEMS creates a dashboard and strategic path to new opportunities in the innovation economy using key indicators that can assist lawmakers, industry leaders and other stakeholders with determining public-private investment priorities and policies.
 Information about the latest indicators, including benchmark states and Virginia’s regions, is available here.

 The June 2018 update is the final iteration of the IEMS.
 The latest indicators demonstrate Virginia’s continued strength in many areas essential to a thriving innovation and entrepreneurship ecosystem.
 These include Workforce Education Level, STEM Degrees, and Fast Growing Firms, along with University Commercialization, Entrepreneurship Experience and University Environment.
 Virginia’s universities are providing vibrant environments for faculty and students to pursue entrepreneurism and innovation and complement those in many communities and regions around the Commonwealth.
-The Kauffman Foundation’s 2016 Index of Growth Entrepreneurship ranked Virginia as #1 among large states based on the rate of startup growth, share of scaleups, and high-growth company density.
-The indicators also reflect that access to capital remains a challenge in Virginia.
+The Kauffman Foundation’s The Kauffman Index of Growth Entrepreneurship: State Trends (2017) ranked Virginia as #1 among large states based on the rate of startup growth, share of scaleups, and high-growth company density.
+It also cited the importance of growth entrepreneurship in helping drive job creation, innovation, and economic vibrancy.

-CIT acknowledges the important contribution of The Center for Economic and Policy Studies in the Weldon Cooper Center for Public Service (WCC) in preparing this FY2017 IEMS update.
+CIT acknowledges the important contribution of The Center for Economic and Policy Studies in the Weldon Cooper Center for Public Service (WCC) in preparing this FY2018 IEMS update.
 The WCC is part of the University of Virginia.

 Click on category headings and individual performance metrics below to learn more about Virginia’s I&E metrics and outcomes